TT159/Boston-City-Council-Project/Deliverable2/README.md

-* 'deliverable2.ipynb' file analyzes the dataset 'BusinessFunds.csv'
+* we analyse the food license and funds2.0.csv datasets.